 Misalignment of data source time periods.
-The list reflects health systems in the United States at the end of 2020.
+The list reflects health systems in the United States at the end of 2021.
 That time period differed slightly from the time periods represented by the insurance product variables.
-The AHA data were collected throughout 2020.
-The MA data were from December 2020.
+The AHA data were collected throughout 2021.
+The MA data reflect all active Medicare Advantage contracts with an effective date of December 31, 2021, or earlier.

-It is possible that a system could have sold its MA plan (or its stake in the plan) or closed the plan between when the AHA survey data were collected and the end of 2020.
-The alternative is also true: there could be cases in which a system first offered an MA plan in 2020 and we identified a contract number for that plan, but the survey data reported no AHA plan because the data were collected earlier in the year.
-Thus, for some systems, it is possible we misclassified their ownership of insurance products as of the end of 2020 because the AHA data do not necessarily reflect the end of 2020.
+It is possible that a system could have sold its MA plan (or its stake in the plan) or closed the plan between when the AHA survey data were collected and the end of 2021.
+The alternative is also true: there could be cases in which a system first offered an MA plan in 2021 and we identified a contract number for that plan, but the survey data reported no AHA plan because the data were collected earlier in the year.
+Thus, for some systems, it is possible we misclassified their ownership of insurance products as of the end of 2021 because the AHA data do not necessarily reflect the end of 2021.